 No—you only need to focus on certain types of customer data.

-As the providers of an award-winning B2B lead generation and marketing automation platform, we know a thing or two about data.
-So we’ve put together an infographic telling you which data types you need for B2B marketing, and which specific data points you should be collecting.
+So in this article, we’ve put together an infographic telling you which customer data types you need for B2B marketing, and which specific data points you should be collecting.

-Segmentation precedes efficiency, so breaking up your database helps you to focus on the stuff that counts.
-Once you’ve done this, you’ll be able to create a masterful data driven marketing plan.
+Segmentation precedes efficiency, so breaking up your customer data helps you to focus on the stuff that counts.

 To find out how, scroll down! 👇